 #2.
 VLC Media Player– The Media Player

-This is a popular media player and has been active for a decade and comes exceptionally well supported by Windows, Linux, and Mac.
+This is a famous media player and has been active for a decade and comes exceptionally well supported by Windows, Linux, and Mac.
 It is popular and free and supports almost all types of audio and video formats.
 The interface is clean and straightforward.
-It offers excellent tools such as tweaking video and audio playbacks with keyboard shortcuts.
+It offers excellent tools, such as tweaking video and audio playbacks with keyboard shortcuts.
 All these capabilities of VLC made this one of the must-have applications for Linux.

 #3.
 Steam– A Gaming Emulator

 It is a video game distribution app that works well on cross platforms and is popular among gamers.
-Suppose if you are a fan of video games like Global Offensive and Counter-Strike.
-In that case, you can play on the other Distro of Linux, i.e., Linux Mint using Steam.
+Suppose you are a fan of video games like Global Offensive and Counter-Strike.
+In that case, you can play on the other Distro of Linux, i.e., Linux Mint, using Steam.
 There are thousands of video games out there, including many accessible games.